The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Empirical Analysis of the Gender Wage Gap

 Table \ref{table:class2} tests if the differences found in table \ref{table:class} are statistically significant.
 It reports p-values for the test of equality of means for most and least affected women.
-The first p-value corresponds to a joint test for the all the categories within each variable.
-For example, it tests jointly for the five categories of marital status.
-For the non categorical variables log wage and experience the p-values are for individual tests.
-The second p-value corresponds to a join test for all the differences displayed in the table.
-These p-values are obtained by Algorithm \ref{alg:ca} with the appropriate choice of vectors of linear combinations and set $\TT$, and 500 weighted bootstrap repetitions.
+The first p-value accounts for simultaneous inference on all variables within a given category.
+For example, it accounts that we are conducting five tests corresponding to the five categories of marital status.
+For the non categorical variables log wage and experience the p-values are for one test.
+The second p-value accounts for simultaneous inference of all the differences displayed in the table.\footnote{We employ the so called "single-step" methods for controlling the family-wise error rate.
+To generate a (somewhat) higher power, we recommend to employ the p-values generated via "step-down" methods, such as those reported in \citen{RWpvals} and \citen{lsx16}.} These p-values are obtained by Algorithm \ref{alg:ca} with the appropriate choice of vectors of linear combinations and set $\TT$, and 500 weighted bootstrap repetitions.
 The p-values show that most of the differences from table \ref{table:class} are statistically significant at conventional significant levels after controlling for simultaneous inference.
-In particular, the most affected women are significantly more likely to be married, high-school graduates, more experienced, and in sales occupations, and less likely to be never married and in managerial occupations under the most strict simultaneous tests. \citen{bk17} have recently documented the importance of differences in occupation and industry to explain the gender wage gap using data from the Panel Study of Income Dynamics (PSID) 1980-2010 and a different methodology based on wage decompositions.
-Consistent to our findings, they argue that this importance might be due to compensating differentials.
-Unlike \citen{bk17} and previous studies on the literature, our analysis uncovers significant heterogeneity in the extent of the gender wage gap and relates this heterogeneity to human capital, occupation, industry and other characteristics.
+In particular, the most affected women are significantly more likely to be married, high-school graduates, more experienced, and in sales occupations, and less likely to be never married and in managerial occupations under the most strict simultaneous inference correction. \citen{bk17} have recently documented the importance of differences in occupation and industry to explain the gender wage gap using data from the Panel Study of Income Dynamics (PSID) 1980-2010 and a different methodology based on wage decompositions.
+Consistent with our findings, they argue that this importance might be due to compensating differentials.
+Unlike \citen{bk17} and previous studies in the literature, our analysis uncovers significant heterogeneity in the extent of the gender wage gap and relates this heterogeneity to human capital, occupation, industry and other characteristics.

 We further explore these findings by analyzing the APE and SPE on the treated \textit{conditional} on marital status and unobserved rank in the non-additive error model.
 Figures \ref{fig:gender-ms} and \ref{fig:gender-rank} show estimates and 90\% confidence bands of the APE and SPE-function of the gender wage gap for 2 subpopulations defined by marital status (married and never married) and 3 subpopulations defined by unobserved rank (first decile, median and ninth decile, where the unobserved rank is .1, .5 and .9, respectively).
 The confidence bands are constructed as in fig. \ref{fig:gender}.
 We find significant heterogeneity in the gender gap within each subpopulation, and also between subpopulations defined by marital status and unobserved rank.
 The SPE-function is more negative for married women and at the tails of the conditional distribution.
 Married women at the top decile suffer from the highest gender wage gaps.
 This pattern is consistent with ``glass-ceiling'' effects behind the gender wage gap \cite{abv03}.